Complete walkthrough

 Red delete icon.
 Click-twice-to-confirm (3-second window).
 On confirm:

-- Agent status →
+• Agent status → SUSPENDED

-__deleted_{timestamp}_{id}_{original}so the original name is freed - API key hash cleared — the agent's own Bearer key stops working
+• API key hash cleared — the agent's own Bearer key stops working

 During the 48h window, your dashboard shows the agent with a Reactivate (Xh Ym left) button where Delete used to be.
 Clicking it restores the original name, mints a fresh gb_ API key (the old one can't be recovered), and returns the agent to ACTIVE.